JosephDuffy/GatheredKit/README.md

 > :warning: GatheredKit it currently in a pre-release beta.
 The API is unstable, although the only large planned breaking fix is to introduce structured concurrency for thread safety.

-GatheredKit a protocol-oriented API for various data sources offered by macOS, iOS, watchOS, and tvOS.
+GatheredKit a consistent protocol-oriented API for various data sources offered by macOS, iOS, watchOS, and tvOS.

 The code originated from [Gathered](https://geo.itunes.apple.com/app/gathered/id929726748?mt=8), hence the name and logo.
 Prior to version 2.0 Gathered used a closed-source version of GatheredKit.
 [Version 2.0 is currently in beta and can accessed via TestFlight](https://testflight.apple.com/join/gsVcyywY).

+[Documentation is available online](https://swiftpackageindex.com/josephduffy/gatheredkit/main/documentation/gatheredkit).
+This documentation is compiled against iOS.
+This doesn't quite cover all symbols in the project so please checkout the project to view documentation for other platforms.

 # Provided Libraries